 24. Blue Striped Shirt and Black Pleated Skirt

-Tucking a striped button-up into a black skirt feels very put-together.
-It’s professional but stylish.
-The loafers keep it from looking like a costume and make it practical for a busy day.
+SaveA striped button-up tucked into a black skirt will look very professional.
+Professional and stylish.
+The loafers prevent it from appearing like a costume and render it practical for the hectic day.

 25. White Sweater Dress and Black Leather Trench